The Entity & Language Series: Query Language, Phone Language & Physical Location (5 of 5)January 10, 2019

 Even though we changed the ‘Language in Google Products’ in Chrome, the language setting in the Google Account was not impacted – it remained set to Bulgarian, but began returning a note that said, “Some products are not using Bulgarian” with the option to ”CHANGE ALL” (Example images below are in English for clarity).

 In the grid below you can see the language diversity in the testing.
 We conducted the test in USA, which sends a signal for the default language, English.
 We tested a Greek query (Φύλακες του γαλαξία, Guardians of the Galaxy), on a phone with Spanish settings, linked to Google Cloud account in Bulgarian and Chrome Search settings in Japanese.

 |Phone Setting||iCloud Settings||Google Cloud Account||Search Settings||Location||Query Language|

-We did the same test, using the same settings three different ways: in the Google App, Google Chrome logged in and Google Chrome Incognito.
+We did the same test, using the same settings in three different ways: in the Google App, Google Chrome logged in, and Google Chrome Incognito.
 The results are outlined in a grid and summarized below: